Annai (1962 film): Production

 Nihar Ranjan Gupta's Bengali play Maya Mruga was adapted into a film of the same name in 1960.
-Impressed with the story, A. V. Meiyappan decided to adapt it in Tamil as a film with the title Annai.
+Although the film was not successful, impressed with the story, A. V. Meiyappan decided to adapt it in Tamil as a film with the title Annai.
 Krishnan–Panju were selected as the film's directors with K. S. Gopalakrishnan writing the dialogues.
 Panju edited the film under the alias "Panjabi".
 The song "Azhagiya Mithilai" was shot at Marina Beach Road, Chennai, while "O Bak Bak" was shot at the residence of industrialist A. Nagappa Chettiar.

 Soundtrack

 The soundtrack album and background score were composed by R. Sudarsanam while the lyrics were written by Kannadasan and Kothamangalam Subbu.
 The song "O Bak Bak" is based on "O Bok Bok" from the original film.
 The songs particularly "Azhagiya Mithilai" and "Buddhiyulla Manithan" were well received and became famous.